 Marie Cirillo left the Glenmary Sisters in 1967 when her religious community broke apart.
 Most of the order’s nuns ended up seeking dispensation from their vows, frustrated by the patriarchal control of their dress, behavior, and associations that persisted despite the spirit of freedom spreading rapidly throughout the Catholic Church as a result of the Second Vatican Council.
 Marie was among 44 Sisters who resigned en masse and created a new organization called the Federation of Communities and Service (FOCUS).
 Many of them moved to communities scattered throughout Appalachia.

 So did Marie, whose original attraction to the Glenmary Sisters had been inspired, in part, by a desire to serve the rural poor.
-Marie settled in the Clearfork Valley near the unincorporated town of Clairfield, Tennessee.
+Marie settled in the Clearfork Valley near the unincorporated town of Clairfield, Tenn.
 Working out of a small house she purchased on Rose’s Creek, she began a long career in community development, helping her neighbors to form one alternative institution after another for the improvement of her adopted community.
 These eventually included the Model Valley Development Corporation, the Model Valley Craft Group, Mountain Communities for Children, the Jubilee Music Group, the Woodland Community Land Trust, the Woodland Community Development Corporation, the Clearfork Water Utility, and the Clearfork Community Institute.

 When Bill Dow, Pat Maxwell, Rod Lorenz, and several other members of the nascent Student Health Coalition (SHC) arrived in Clairfield during the summer of 1969, they were welcomed by Marie who had been busily organizing there for a couple of years.
 One of her first endeavors had been to help start a health council that soon set about rehabilitating a decrepit building in a former coal camp, creating space for a doctor they hoped might someday come.
 When she learned that some medical and nursing students from Vanderbilt were planning to offer free physical exams in rural areas, she encouraged the council to invite them.
 The invitation was extended and the SHC added Clairfield to its summer itinerary.